+Polyphosphates are used in mineral sequestration by municipal and local authority water systems around the world to control hard water issues such as iron and calcium in drinking water.
 Polyphosphates are an essential mineral in the human body and play a key role in blood coagulation.
 Produced and released by platelets they activate Factor XII which is essential for blood clot formation.
-Polyphosphates have been used for many years in mineral sequestration by municipal and local authority water systems around the world to control hard water issues such as iron and calcium in drinking water.
-On an industrial scale, polyphosphates are derived by mining minerals or plant extraction.
+On an industrial scale, polyphosphates are derived by mining minerals or through plant extraction.

 They are available in either liquid or solid form to fit different application needs.
 The solid form we use resembles clear beads or granules.
 These granules can be used in water treatment products such as filters and descalers.

 Silkwater Technologies use poly-phosphate crystals to treat and sequester calcium, aragonite and hard water minerals in our filter descaler products.
 Poly Phosphate used in water conditioning can eliminate the use of an ion exchange water softener in many cases, and is usually more economical and environmentally friendly, not needing to regenerate, producing no wasted water or brine and saving on salt purchases.